A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Results

 \section{Results}

-The SPiFOL framework, along with all the architectures proposed in this work, is implemented using \textit{JAX} \cite{jax2018}, which offers excellent support for accelerating training on GPUs.
-NVIDIA GeForce RTX 4090 is utilized for the training of all models.
-The training time is about $8$ minutes for $8000$ samples and $30000$ iterations.
-We use an Apple M2 Pro CPU to evaluate the models and compute the solver time.
-To determine the optimal network architecture and output normalization values, we use the Optuna package \cite{optuna_2019} in \textit{JAX}, which automates hyperparameter optimization based on a defined objective function.
+The SPiFOL framework, along with all the architectures proposed in this study, is implemented using \textit{JAX} \cite{jax2018}, which provides robust support for GPU-accelerated training.
+All models are trained on an NVIDIA GeForce RTX 4090.
+For the FNO 2D small deformation setup, training on 8,000 samples over 30,000 iterations takes approximately 8 minutes.
+FFT solver time calculations are performed on an Apple M2 Pro CPU while SPiFOL model evaluation is done on the aforementioned GPU.
+To optimize the network architecture and output normalization values, we use the Optuna package \cite{optuna_2019} within \textit{JAX}, which automates hyperparameter tuning based on a predefined objective function.

-In this case, the objective function is the average total loss over the last $50$ iterations within $5000$ iterations.
+In this case, the objective function is the average total loss over the last $50$ iterations within $5000$ iterations of training.
 Table\,\ref{tab:hyperparameters} lists the optimal hyperparameters for each architecture. \ref{appendix:fno_study} also shows the studies on Fourier layers and Fourier modes of the FNO architecture.
-The \textit{ADAM} optimizer is employed in our work.
-Given a large number of samples and network parameters, our experiments with quasi-Newton optimizers, such as \textit{L-BFGS}, did not yield improved results, even when applied after \textit{ADAM}.
-In the SPiFOL framework, since complex numbers are involved in the parameters of the FNO architecture and, based on the loss formulation, may also be present in the loss, the standard \textit{ADAM} optimizer is modified to account for the derivatives of the loss function with respect to these complex values, see \ref{appendix:complex_adam} for more details.
-Later on, the number of parameters for each model and the training and evaluation time will be discussed.